andrebola/icassp2021/README.md

 In this repository we also provide the code to generate the mel-spectrograms that are included in the dataset.
 For this purpose, the method `melspectrogram` of the file `audio_extract.py` was used.

+To download the dataset follow the instructions in the repository: https://mtg.github.io/melon-music-dataset/